 There are three primary drivers for our migration program.

-- Backblaze Vaults – Our Vault architecture has proven to be more cost effective over the past two years than using stand-alone Storage Pods.
-A major goal of the migration program is to have the entire Backblaze cloud deployed on the highly efficient and resilient Backblaze Vault architecture.
+- Backblaze Vaults: Our Vault architecture has proven to be more cost effective over the past two years than using stand-alone Storage Pods.
+A major goal of the migration program is to have the entire Backblaze Storage Cloud deployed on the highly efficient and resilient Backblaze Vault architecture.

-- Balancing the Load – With our Phoenix data center online and accepting data, we have migrated some systems to the Phoenix DC.
+- Balancing the load: With our Phoenix data center online and accepting data, we have migrated some systems to the Phoenix data center.
 Don’t worry, we didn’t put your data on a truck and drive it to Phoenix.
-We simply built new systems there and transferred the data from our Northern California DC.
+We simply built new systems there and transferred the data from our Northern California data center.
 In the process, we are gaining valuable insights as we move towards being able to replicate data between the two data centers.

-Just in case you don’t know, a Backblaze Vault is a logical collection of 20 beefy Storage Pods (not Classics).
-Using our own Reed-Solomon erasure coding library, data is spread out across the 20 Pods into 17 data shards and 3 parity shards.
+Just in case you don’t know, a Backblaze Vault is a logical collection of 20 beefy Storage Pods (not “classics”).
+Using our own Reed-Solomon erasure coding library, data is spread out across the 20 Pods into 17 data shards and three parity shards.
 The data and parity shards of each arriving data blob can be stored on different Storage Pods in a given Backblaze Vault.

 Lifetime Hard Drive Failure Rates for Current Drives

 The table below shows the failure rates for the hard drive models we had in service as of June 30, 2017.
 This is over the period beginning in April 2013 and ending June 30, 2017.
 If you are interested in the hard drive failure rates for all the hard drives we’ve used over the years, please refer to our 2016 hard drive review.

 Enterprise vs. Consumer Drives